 In 2002, healthcare providers in Lucas County, Ohio responded to a challenge from the late Toledo Mayor Jack Ford to help uninsured residents.
 The result is Toledo/Lucas County CareNet, an innovative approach to increasing access to healthcare for low-income residents who are uninsured and not eligible for public/private coverage.

-Additionally, CareNet employs certified community health workers (CHWs) to help connect low-income residents to needed medical care and social services, food, housing, transportation and other basic needs.
+Additionally, CareNet employs community health workers (CHWs) to help connect low-income residents to needed medical care and social services, including food, housing, transportation and other basic needs.
 CHWs, who work through the community-wide Northwest Ohio Pathways HUB, also help residents utilize their health coverage and navigate the healthcare system.

 CareNet is a member of the Ohio Association of Free Clinics and an inaugural partner of the Root Cause Coalition.
 Through the years, CareNet has received recognition for its efforts on national, state and local levels.